GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

 Custom organization policies consist of two components:

-Constraints (YAML files): Define the policy rules that specify allowed or restricted resource configurations.
+- Constraints (YAML files):
+Define the policy rules that specify allowed or restricted resource configurations.

-Policies (YAML files): Bind a constraint to specific projects or folders within your GCP organization, determining where the enforcement applies.
+- Policies (YAML files):
+Bind a constraint to specific projects or folders within your GCP organization, determining where the enforcement applies.

 ## Steps

-1. Define the Constraint (YAML file):
+### 1. Define the Constraint (YAML file):

-Create a new YAML file: If a relevant constraint doesn't exist, create a new .yaml file within an appropriate subfolder (gke, compute, firewall, etc.) under the custom_constraints directory in your local repository.
+#### Create a new YAML file

+If a relevant constraint doesn't exist, create a new .yaml file within an appropriate subfolder (gke, compute, firewall, etc.) under the custom_constraints directory in your local repository.

 Copy an existing constraint (optional): For guidance, copy an existing constraint file and modify it for your specific requirements.

-Edit the constraint file: Update the following properties within the .yaml file:
+#### Edit the constraint file

+Update the following properties within the .yaml file:

-resource_types: Specify the GCP resource types the constraint applies to (example: “container.googleapis.com/Cluster”)
+- *resource_types*: Specify the GCP resource types the constraint applies to (example: “container.googleapis.com/Cluster”)

-condition: Define the condition that must be met for the constraint to be satisfied (Example: resource.binaryAuthorization.evaluationMode == 'DISABLE'
+- *condition*: Define the condition that must be met for the constraint to be satisfied (Example: resource.binaryAuthorization.evaluationMode == 'DISABLE')

-action_type: Indicate the enforcement action (e.g., DENY, AUDIT).
+- *action_type*: Indicate the enforcement action (e.g., DENY, AUDIT).
-method_types: Define the methods affected by the constraint (Example: CREATE or UPDATE).
+- *method_types*: Define the methods affected by the constraint (Example: CREATE or UPDATE).
-display_name: Provide a user-friendly name for the constraint.
+- *display_name*: Provide a user-friendly name for the constraint.
-description: Briefly describe the purpose of the constraint.
+- *description*: Briefly describe the purpose of the constraint.

 Example of a custom constraint